-EXPLANATION: In alignment with the Commonwealth of Massachusetts's climate goals, and the 2023 Annual Town Meeting Vote approving Article 71, the goal of Stoughton's climate action plan would be for the Town to reach net zero greenhouse gas emissions by 2050 or sooner.
+EXPLANATION.
+In alignment with the Commonwealth of Massachusetts's climate goals, and the 2023 Annual Town Meeting Vote approving Article 71, the goal of Stoughton's climate action plan would be to recommend that for the Town to reach net zero greenhouse gas emissions by 2050 or sooner.
 Expert assistance is critical in order to determine cost-effective steps needed to achieve emissions reduction targets, as well as to undertake climate adaptation measures.
+Threshold grant support from the Metropolitan Area Planning Council ("MAPC") has been awarded, with MAPC advising that the Town also seek an EEA Planning Assistance Grant.